Griche414/acit2420-assignment1/README.md

 With your newly generated SSH key and the Arch Linux Image, we will now setup a cloud-init config file.
 Cloud-init enables you to skip most of the manual setup that is tedious, especially when you're creating multiple servers.

 To start the cloud-init config procedure:
 1. Use your Preferred text editor.
-For this manual, we will use notepad
+For this manual, we will use notepad.
-2. Create a new txt.file and save it as ```cloud-config.yml```
+2. Create a new txt.file and save it as ```cloud-config.yml```.
 3. Paste the following text into your text editor:
 ```#cloud-config
 users: